flaviusb/anuikit/README.md

 # anuikit
-An ui kit - styling/layout/kerning parts, widget parts, display, made of tags.
+An ui kit - styling/layout/kerning parts, widget parts, display, window manager, made of tags.
 I feel that my desires are *quite* reasonable.

 There is nothing here at the moment.